-- 1. Detailed bottom-up data for point sources covers approximately 2/3 of the total annual fuel combustion collected from Emission Trading Registry and VAHTI database (Table 2.2) - 2.
+- 1. Detailed bottom-up data for point sources covers approximately 2/3 of the total annual fuel combustion collected from the Emission Trading Registry and YLVA database (Tables 2.2-2.8) - 2.
 Aggregate sectoral (sub-sectoral) data for other sources, such as small combustion, partly energy industries, residential and others, covers approximately the rest 1/6 of the total fuel combustion.
 This data is based on the national Energy Statistics, data in the CRF energy tables12 by fuels, and on the energy balance difference.
 Currently, the energy balance difference is allocated under NFR 1.A.5.a.

-Energy consumption
+Energy sources